 Product name field limitation

-The QuickBooks Online system has a known limitation that doesn’t allow 2 separate products to have the same name.
+The QuickBooks Online system has a known limitation that prevents 2 different products from having the same name.

-There’s also an optional SKU field that allows multiple products to have the same SKU.
-This behaviour between the product name and SKU fields seems to be opposite of each other.
-Most other systems tend to treat the SKU field as unique for products, with the name being allowed to be duplicated.
+On the other hand, there’s an optional SKU field that allows multiple products to have the same SKU.
+Most other systems do the opposite and treat the SKU field as unique for products, while the name can be duplicated.

 If you are syncing orders into your QuickBooks Online and you select to send them as sales receipts, note that they are dependent on payment data.

 Orders will only be sent to QuickBooks Online when the order has been paid in the source system.
 Unpaid orders can’t be sent as sales receipts to QuickBooks Online.

 Support for bundle items